British Gas Energy Trust - How to Apply in 2021

 - Only the account holder who pays the energy bill can be awarded a grant.
 If they cannot apply by themselves (due to disability, for example), this circumstance must be explained and backed up with documentation in order for someone else to apply on their behalf.

 - The British Gas Energy Trust strongly advises applicants to get money or debt advice before applying.
-This will give the applicant a better chance of getting assistance from the British Gas Energy Trust.
+This will give the applicant a better chance of getting a British Gas energy grant.

 - It is really important to reply to any request for further documents within the 30 days even if you do not have the requested documents yet, otherwise they will close your application.
 Depending on personal circumstances, they may give you more time to submit the required information, but you must communicate with them within that initial 30 day period.

 - All documentation you provide must be from the past three months except for annual benefit letters or if any of the following apply: you are a pensioner; you receive benefits; you receive disability allowances.